Sas2k/Lemon/README.md

 Features:
 - UI Library (Development)
-- A full Back-end Capabilities except ORM( try using sqlite or something like that)
+- A full Back-end Capabilities
+- An ORM and migrations feature (check-out -> examples/Lemon-App)
 - React like syntax
 - middleware api
 - a terminal app to create app [create-lemon-app < app-name >]